 Collagen peptides were shown in a medical review published in the Journal of Drugs in Dermatology to improve skin elasticity and hydration, and reduce signs of visible skin aging, with a minimally effective dose of 2.5 grams (g) per day.

-Two scoops of Super Youth provides 15.6 g of collagen which is an effective dose, and it may be useful to take around 60% of this serving size to save money, because 10 g collagen appears to be the maximally-effective dose based on the above-linked medical review.
+Two scoops of Super Youth provides 15.6 g of collagen which is an effective dose, and it may be useful to take around 60% of this serving size to save money, because 10 g of collagen appears to be the maximally-effective dose based on the above-linked medical review.

 Hyaluronic acid is effective for reducing wrinkles, but may be underdosed in this supplement.